shibastan/Shibaswap_ETHPOW/README.md

     - python -m pip install https://github.com/shibastan/uniswap-python/zipball/master

+3. Download shibaswap.py and ERC20_abi.json, and save these in the same folder

-3. Set parameters in shibaswap.py
+4. Set parameters in shibaswap.py

     - Include your wallet public key and private key (there are safer ways to pass the private key than in plaintext, but I leave that to the reader)